sainthkh/online-store/diary.md

 * After I read them, I decided to turn off `jsx-no-lambda` option.
 This option makes code hard to read.
   - And it seems that this option came from [here](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md).
 And `bind` performance is better in modern browsers.
 * Checked [FileBird](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?ref=cirvitis) for Media manager for my project.
 [Another manager](https://volunteers.joomla.org/teams/new-media-manager-team/reports/479-media-manager-status-meeting-30-3-2017) Checked [WordPress.com design](https://wordpress.com)

+# Day 13.
+Wed, July 3.

+* Created editablediv for color names.
+* In TypeScript + React, there are 2 Event types with the same name: KeyboardEvent.
+One came from default TypeScript, and the other came from React.
+When writing JSX, we need to use React version.
+  - To do that, write `import React, { KeyboardEvent } from 'react'`.
+* You cannot access `event.target.value` by default in TypeScript + React.
+You need to set event type like `ChangeEvent<HTMLInputElement>`. `ChangeEvent` exists in `'react'` package.
+* I learned that tslint will be deprecated in 2019.
+So, I need to migrate to eslint.
+[Here's how](https://dev.to/robertcoopercode/using-eslint-and-prettier-in-a-typescript-project-53jb).